psrc/itm-tutorial-python/01-starting-with-data.md

 # Challenge

-1. How many recorded households are tenureers `R` and how many owners `O`
+1. How many recorded households are renters `R` and how many owners `O`
 2. What happens when you group by two columns using the following syntax and then grab mean values:
 	- `sorted2 = surveys_df.groupby(['district','tenure'])`